 For these bands, and many others in similar situations, this may seem like the end.
 But all these young musicians have not given up music, their talents have just been turned to a different avenue, and there will still be plenty of good tracks coming from them all.
 So whilst the immediate future feels like closure to the end of an era, another age is just waiting to be built and it will be just as exciting as the last, so keep going to gigs, keep buying music and keep your ears out for that next wave of progression, because it’s already happening.

-This year we sent some of our finest writers to witness SXSW first hand and mingle.
-This could have been a tale of new friendships, drunken friendships, confiscated platinum passes, lost emails and missed deadlines.
-Oh, and there was also a lot of music…
+This year we sent some of our finest writers to witness SXSW first hand and mingle. there was also a lot of music to see.

 Blondfire | Clive Bar (Mood Media Day Party)